jcallerame/palindromes/README.md

 # Palindromes

 This is a short program I wrote for a job application.
-The assignment was as follows:

-Five Dwarves ( Gimli Fili Ilif Ilmig and Mark) met at the Prancing Pony and played a word game to determine which combinations of their names resulted in a palindrome.
-Write a program in that prints out all of those combinations.

 ## Building and running